open menu

 Cardholder Authentication

-If the credit card is enabled for 3D protocols, the buyer must authenticate; their browser is directed to an Axerve Ecommerce Solutions page that serves as an interface for authenticating the buyer, who is redirected to the Issuer's site.
+If the credit card is enabled for 3D protocols, the buyer must authenticate; their browser is directed to an Fabrick Payment Orchestra page that serves as an interface for authenticating the buyer, who is redirected to the Issuer's site.
 This authentication step is generally called 3D-Secure.

 The page to call is: